Bram-diederik/budgetenergy-homeassistant-emailparser/README.md

 # budgetenergy-homeassistant-emailparser
 Email parser to send the monthly budget energy prices into home assistant

+note for now you need to run it on a seperate linux machine.

 edit the common.php file with the right values and point it to the right location.

 add the yaml to the home assistant configuration.yaml